KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/testing_python.rst

 Each test method should begin within the prefix ``test_``

-There are a large number of use assertions such as those below that can be used to verify that code produces the expected results.
+``unittest`` provides numerous assertions such as those below that can be used to verify that code produces the expected results.
 See the `unittest documentation <https://docs.python.org/2/library/unittest.html>`_ and the `numpy.testing documentation <https://docs.scipy.org/doc/numpy/reference/routines.testing.html>`_ for additional assertions.

 * ``unittest.TestCase.assertEqual``
 * ``unittest.TestCase.assertNotEqual``